karangejo/address-parser-tw/README.md

 1) AddressTreeExtract.py has already generated the AddressTree.json

-2) run parseAddresses.py to extract an address_obj and produce a new csv called extracted.csv
+2) run parseAddresses.py to extract an address_obj and produce a new csv called new_extracted.csv

-3) run AddressMatcher.py to test if address_obj matches the AddressTree and produce new csv called matched.csv

-So far only about 30% of addresses match..
+Improved to almost 80% addresses match...